pydantic/logfire/release/README.md

     * See installation instructions [here](https://github.com/cli/cli#installation)
     * See the quickstart instructions [here](https://docs.github.com/en/github-cli/github-cli/quickstart)
         * Run `gh auth` to authenticate with GitHub, which is needed for the API calls made in the release process.
-* Your development environment is setup (you've run `make install`) and you have the necessary dev dependencies (like `requests` and `toml`) installed.
+* Your development environment is setup (you've run `make install`) and you have the necessary dev dependencies (like `requests`) installed.

-1. Run `uv run release/prepare.py --version {VERSION}` from the root of the repository.
+1. Run `uv run release/prepare.py {VERSION}` from the root of the repository.
 This will:
     * Update the version number in the `pyproject.toml` files in the root and in `logfire-api`.
     * Add a new section to CHANGELOG.md with a title containing the version number tag and current date.
     * Add a line at the end of this section that looks something like [v1.0.1]: https://github.com/pydantic/logfire/compare/v{PREV_VERSION}...v1.0.1 but with the correct version number tags.